barumau/panlingue/eng/darse.md

 ### Exercises

-Try translating these sentences from English to Pandunia.
+Try translating these sentences from English to Panlingue.
 The correct answers are after the word list.

 1. Who are you?